Top 12 Iron-Rich Foods You Should be Eating

 Heme iron is more bioavailable, meaning your body absorbs it more efficiently, while non-heme iron absorption depends on various dietary factors.
 Including a mix of both types ensures you get enough iron from your diet.

-Since daily iron needs vary by age and gender, we use 18 mg as the % Daily Value (DV), as it meets the requirements for most adults.
+For this article, we use 18 mg as the % Daily Value (DV), as it meets the daily needs of most adults.

 Dark leafy greens like spinach and Swiss chard are one of the greatest vegan sources of iron.